8:00 AM to one hour after official sunset.

 The Colonel Armstrong Tree is the oldest tree in the grove, estimated to be over 1,400 years old.
-It is named after a lumberman who chose to preserve this portion of the park in the 1870's.
-This magnificent tree is located a half-mile walk from the park entrance.
+It is named after a lumberman who chose to preserve this portion of the park in the 1870s.
+This magnificent tree is located within an easy half-mile walk from the park entrance.

 The Icicle Tree

 This tree shows the unusual burl formations often found on redwood trees.
 Burls can weigh many tons and grow hundreds of feet above the forest floor.
 Why these growths occur remains a mystery.

 The Discovery Trail

 This trail offers several Braille interpretive panels and a tree hugging platform.

 Pioneer Nature Trail

 This self-guided nature trail is an easy stroll through the grove and is also wheelchair accessible.
 Our volunteer trail guides may be available for larger groups through Stewards of the Coast and Redwoods.

 Suggested Walks and Hikes: No dogs on trails

 Take the Pioneer Nature Trail from the park entrance to the Armstrong Tree and Forest Theater, and then returning via the same route.